trankimhieu/Pipo-500px/README.md

 okHttpClientBuilder.addInterceptor(interceptor);
 ```

-That all and from now, we can make every API call with Oauth identity
+That all and from now, we can make every API call with OAuth identity
 ![flyrefresh](./images/1.png)

 ###2.
 Image list display